NeuronioAzul/vscode-ext_img-details/README.md

 ## Usage

 1. Open any supported image file in VS Code
-2. Right-click on the image file in the explorer
+2. Click on the image file to open it in the editor
-3. Select "Reopen Editor With..." → "Image Details Viewer"
-4. View the image with metadata in the side panel
+3. View the image with metadata in the side panel
-5. Click on any metadata value to copy it to your clipboard
+4. Click on any metadata value to copy it to your clipboard

 ## Development